 Another reason why I do not use design patterns with the same religious fervour as others is that they are not proper patterns at all.
 They do not provide pre-written code that can be used over and over again, they merely provide an outline of a design which you then have to implement yourself by writing your own code over and over again.
 I much prefer to use Transaction Patterns as they provide pre-written and reusable code which can be linked with any Model to produce a working transaction without the need to write any code whatsoever.
 That is why each use case has its own component script which does nothing but identify which Controller should be linked with which Model and which View.

 Some people tell me that my abstract table class has so many methods that it surely must be breaking SRP and that it surely must be a God Object.
 They do not understand that the content of a class is not governed by the ability to count but by the ability to think.
 The description of encapsulation makes it quite clear that ALL the properties and ALL the methods for an entity should be put into the SAME class, and not spread across multiple classes.
-I am already obeying Robert C. Martin's definition of SRP by putting presentation logic and database logic into different objects, and I am also doing the right thing by following what he says in his article about Anemic Domain Models:
+I am already obeying Robert C. Martin's definition of SRP by putting presentation logic, business logic and database logic into different objects, and I am also doing the right thing by following what he says in his article about Anemic Domain Models:

 It's also worth emphasizing that putting behavior into the domain objects should not contradict the solid approach of using layering to separate domain logic from such things as persistence and presentation responsibilities.
 The logic that should be in a domain object is domain logic - validations, calculations, business rules - whatever you like to call it